 And you’re done!

-How to Send a Targeted Android Push Messages
+How to Send Targeted Android Push Messages

 Under the Content tab, add your push notification content: